 Renting Fishing Equipment at Santa Monica Pier

 You can rent poles and other fishing necessities at a bait and tackle shop at the far end of the pier.
-Be advised that although the pier doesn't have specific opening and closing hours, Pier Bait and Tackle is a private company.
+Be advised that although the pier doesn't have specific opening and closing hours, "Santa Monica Pier Bait & Tackle - The Last Stop Shop" is a private company.
 It's best to call ahead to make sure they'll be open when you need to visit.

 The most common fish caught off of the Santa Monica Pier are perch, mackerel, white sea bass, leopard shark, tiger shark, and stingrays.
 The black sea bass is endangered, however, so if you catch one, you must either throw it back or donate it to the nearby Heal the Bay Aquarium.

 Occasionally, more experienced fishermen and women may be able to catch barracuda, white seabass or even yellowtail, but these are usually found out at the end of the pier in deeper waters.

 For up-to-date advice on fishing the pier during your visit, check with the guys at Pier Bait and Tackle to see what's biting.

 If you're thinking about eating the fish caught at Santa Monica Pier, the California Office of Environmental Health Hazards keeps a list of Fish Safe to Eat from Santa Monica Bay and along the coast.